ynedelko/Word_Count/README.md

 ## Description

 _The goal of the assignment was to create a website that uses a method and an argument to return how frequently a word appears in a given string.
-However, I was unable to figure out the code to return the frequency, however I did figure out how to test whether a word existing in a given string.
+I was unable to figure out the code to return the frequency, however I did figure out how to test whether a word existing in a given string.
 Therefore this program simply tests whether or not the word appears in a given string and returns "true" or "false."_

 ## Setup